 - The at-fault driver’s insurance

 - The uninsured motorist insurance covering the vehicle you were a passenger in

 Don’t worry if these state no-fault laws seem confusing – they’re a complex area of law.
 If you have questions – get in touch, we pursue passenger injury claims every day, and we’re happy to help our clients understand what the next step should be.

 Will the PIP insurance company cover the full cost of your treatment and damages?

 Florida PIP will only cover 80% of your medical bills.
 Also, the PIP insurance will pay a maximum of $10,000.00 in medical bills.
-When you talk to someone here at the Law Offices of Prosper Shaked, we’ll help you decide if PIP will adequately cover the medicals bills you have incurred – along with any pain and suffering you’ve had to endure.
+When you talk to someone here at Prosper Shaked Accident Injury Attorneys PA, we’ll help you decide if PIP will adequately cover the medicals bills you have incurred – along with any pain and suffering you’ve had to endure.
 It is extremely unlikely that PIP will cover all your medical expenses.

 For passengers who have sustained serious injuries – Florida no-fault rules may not apply, and you may be able to go outside this standard way of doing things to file a claim against the at-fault driver.
 If this is likely to be the case, we’ll make sure you’re fully informed when you call us for your free consultation and case review.

 Whichever legal route is going to be right for you, if you’ve been involved in a car accident, you must make sure you receive a medical examination within 14 days.
 It’s important you don’t leave this late – ideally, this should happen on the day of the accident.

 If you do not receive an examination within these 14 days, the insurance policy provider can legally deny your personal injury claim.
 It’s absolutely crucial that you don’t miss out on compensation you might be owed because of legal loopholes relating to insurance policies.